-Now entering year four, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to Fife, Lothians, Edinburgh and beyond.
+Now entering year five, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to Fife, Lothians, Edinburgh and beyond.

 Thanks to all who continued to support the Shed in its first 6 years, your repeat business and friendship is greatly appreciated - thanks for spreading the word about Dave and his expertise and care in looking after your bike.
 To my new customers; my thanks for your business again, see you in 2017 for the regular maintenance your bike needs to keep it tip top and giving you the performance it should.